 MockTab

-A driver for older Wacom tablets.
+A replacement driver for unsupported Wacom tablets.

-Download for macOS See supported tablets
+Download for Mac See supported tablets

 MockTab tablet area settings MockTab tablet area settings (dark)